KutbuddinKhan/Machine-Learning-Mastery/6_EDA_Univariate/readme.md

 plt.show()
 ```

-- **Histogram**: Shows the distribution of numerical data by dividing it into bins.
+- **Histogram**: This plot shows the distribution of ages in the dataset.
+The data is divided into 5 bins (intervals), and the height of each bin represents the number of data points within that range.

 #### b.
 Distplot

-A distplot (distribution plot) combines a histogram with a kernel density estimate.
+A distplot combines a histogram and a kernel density estimate (KDE) to provide a more comprehensive view of the data distribution.

 ```python
 sns.displot(df['Age'])
 ```

-- **Distplot**: Provides a more detailed view of the data distribution, including a density curve.
+- **Distplot**: This plot shows the distribution of the `Age` variable along with a KDE line that smooths out the distribution, giving an estimate of the probability density function of the variable.

 #### c.
 Boxplot

-A boxplot provides a summary of the distribution of a numerical variable through its quartiles.
+A boxplot summarizes the distribution of a numerical variable through its quartiles and highlights potential outliers.

 ```python
 sns.boxplot(df['Age'])